autocrossblog/autocrossblog_astro/src/content/post/2023/2023-01-24-why-you-should-autocross.md

 ---
 title: "Why you should autocross"
-excerpt: "Information on why you should try the sport of autocross"
+excerpt: "Information on why you should try the sport of autocross, along with some helpful tips!
+Be sure to read our manual!"
 author: chris
 publishDate: 2023-01-24T11:00:15+00:00
 updateDate: 2024-10-09T13:21:54-05:00